From Humble Beginnings

-They deliberately fashioned an open-access festival – there would be no Curators – so anyone with creative vision could be a part of it.
-So it remains to this day.
+They deliberately fashioned an open-access festival—there would be no Curators—so that anyone and everyone with a creative vision could be a part of it.
+To this day, this is the crux of our festival.

-On the “fringe’ of the Adelaide Festival, they created a thriving platform for artists to try out new work, experiment, and engage.
+On the 'fringe’ of the Adelaide Festival, this small group created a thriving, bi-annual platform for artists to try out new work, experiment, and engage with new ideas.

-By 1964 the Adelaide Fringe had grown to host 52 art exhibitions, collections and performances.
+By 1964, Adelaide Fringe had grown to host 52 art exhibitions, collections and performances.

-The first souvenir program was produced in 1974, helping to legitimise the Fringe in the public consciousness, just 14 years and eight festivals after those inspiring independent artists decided to do something new.
+The first souvenir program was produced in 1974, helping to legitimise Fringe in the public consciousness—just 14 years and eight festivals after those inspiring independent artists decided to do something new.